Juro’s arms were around you the moment he steps into your apartment. “Missed you,” he mumbled. “So damn much.”

 He hadn’t grown up interested in love.
 His mother had wanted him focused on the yakuza and only the yakuza.
 He’d been homeschooled, isolated, and forced to bloody his hands at thirteen.

 It wasn’t until he met you that he learned what the sun felt like.
-Juro needed to get away, and found himself holed up in some rundown bar.
+Juro needed to get away, found himself holed up in some rundown bar.
 He was looking for an escape, and he found you asking him what drink he wanted.
 You were just some alpha bartender.
 A nobody.
 No connection to the yakuza.

 You were perfect.